wyenox/image_viewer/Appendix/Moly Kit Integration/3 - Generating Images to the Grid/README.md

 ## Introduction

-In this additional lesson, we will simply use what we already learnt from the previous Moly Kit lessons.
+In this additional lesson, we will simply use what we already learned from the previous Moly Kit lessons.
 It's assumed you already know how to configure the `BotContext` required by a `Chat` and what a "chat hook" is.
-We will go fast to reach our goal, but the principels are the same as previous lessons.
+We will go fast to reach our goal, but the principles are the same as previous lessons.

-For this lesson, what we wil do is, add a new "chat" to the image grid, with the purpose of generating new images in runtime!
+For this lesson, what we will do is add a new "chat" to the image grid, with the purpose of generating new images at runtime!

 ## Screenshots